Mental health services are free on the NHS, but in most cases you will need a referral from your GP to access them.

 These services may be provided by your GP surgery, a large local health centre, a specialist mental health clinic, or a hospital.
 The treatment may be provided on a one-to-one basis or in a group with others with similar difficulties, and therapy sometimes also involves partners and families.

-You have the legal right to choose which provider and clinical team you're referred to by your GP for your outpatient appointments.
-Clinical commissioning groups (CCGs) provide mental health services for their communities.
-You have the right to choose any mental health service provider in England as long as they provide a similar clinically appropriate service to the one your local CCG provides.
+You have the legal right to choose which provider and clinical team you're referred to by your GP for your first outpatient appointment.
+In most cases you have a right to choose which mental health service provider you go to in England.

 You don't have a legal right to choice when: